WhitehillGroup/docs/docs/jsm/faq.md

 ---

 # Introduction
 We see a lot of questions asked that can be answered just by reading our documentation.
-Our community has gathered a list of our most frequently asked questions and compiled them into a list.
+Our community has gathered our most frequently asked questions and compiled them into a list.

 ### How can I get my products? {#claim-products}
 Please visit [this](./index.md#getting-started) page for more information.